BeziKaviani/data-science-ml-learning-path/README.md

 ## 🌱 Purpose

 This repository is built to:
-*   **Learn by Doing:** Translate theoretical knowledge into practical code.
+*   **Learn by Doing:** Translate theoretical knowledge into practical code
-*   **Build Publicly:** Showcase my structured learning path and progress to the community.
+*   **Build Publicly:** Showcase my structured learning path and progress to the community
-*   **Create a Reference:** Develop a comprehensive resource I can refer back to.
+*   **Create a Reference:** Develop a comprehensive resource I can refer back to
-*   **Prepare for Production:** Bridge the gap between academic concepts and real-world ML application.
+*   **Prepare for Production:** Bridge the gap between academic concepts and real-world ML application

 ---